jekymin8232/mcorpai-com/README.md

 **Email Address: contact@mcorpai.org**

-**This role is conducted on a remote-work basis.
-Communication and collaboration are available through email and Microsoft Teams, and no in-person visits are required.**
+**I am a developer based in the Republic of Korea, focused on building privacy-preserving and offline-first technologies.
+All work is conducted remotely.
+Communication and collaboration can be carried out via email and Microsoft Teams, and no in-person meetings or site visits are required.
+For additional information about my projects and research, please visit the official website: mcorpai.org.**